Nas796/Machine-learning-for-photovoltaic-material-property-prediction/README.md

 ## Model

-The model consists of two fully-connected layers with ReLU activations and a regression head.
+The neural network model consists of two fully-connected layers with ReLU activations and a regression head.
 As a loss function we use the mean squared error.
 The model has been trained using Adam optimizer.

 <img src="https://user-images.githubusercontent.com/4588093/72859687-d3ca9580-3d18-11ea-8f28-ff0e89d2940f.png" width="200">